Citizen AA

 The Citizen Athletic Association (公民體育會), simply known as Citizen or TCAA, is a Hong Kong athletic club.
-Its football team (公民足球隊) currently competes in the Hong Kong First Division.
+Its football team (公民足球隊) currently competes in the Hong Kong First Division, the second tier of Hong Kong football.
 The club has a long history in playing in the top-tier Hong Kong First Division, but decided to self-relegate in the 2013–14 season after declining to participate in the newly established Hong Kong Premier League.

 The club plays its home matches at Happy Valley Recreation Ground.

 Recent history

 2007–08 season

 Citizen won the 2007–08 Hong Kong FA Cup.
 The club beat Tai Po in the final by 2:0.

 2009–10 season

 Due to Mong Kok Stadium's renovation, Citizen used the Siu Sai Wan Sports Ground in the 2009–10 season for its home games.
 Former South China striker Detinho joined the club.

 2010–11 season

 Citizen won the 2010–11 Senior Shield by beating South China in the final after penalty kicks, thus earning the club the right to represent Hong Kong in the 2012 AFC Cup.
 To celebrate this victory, the club announced a prize fund of HK$800,000 (approx US$100,000), an iPhone 4 for every player and an end-of-season vacation for the whole team.